ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 [student<X>@ansible ~]$ ansible-navigator run sql_injection_simulation.yml --mode stdout
 ```

+For this exercise to work properly, we'll need to make sure a few steps in the previous [Check Point exercises](../1.2-checkpoint/README.md) have been completed:

-To let the traffic between both machines pass, two things from the first Check Point exercise need to be completed: first the playbook `whitelist_attacker.yml` must have been run.
-And the logging for the attacker whitelist policy must have been activated.
-If you missed those steps, go back to the first Check Point exercise, create and execute the playbook, follow the steps to activate the logging and come back here.
+1. The `whitelist_attacker.yml` playbook must have been run at least once.
+2. Also, the logging for the attacker whitelist policy must have been activated in the Check Point SmartConsole.

+Both were done in the [Check Point exercises](../1.2-checkpoint/README.md).
+If you missed the steps, go back there, execute the playbook, follow the steps to activate the logging and come back here.
-The stage is set now.
-Read on to learn what this use case is about.

 ## Step 3.3 - Identify incident